switchboardpy/switchboard/docs/user-documentation.rst

 condition sets.

 By default, a switch will be created and set to the inactive status.
 Typical workflow would be to put code using a switch into production.
-It will be autocreated on first reference and thus visible in the dashboard.
+The corresponding switch will be autocreated the first time the code containing it is executed, thus visible in the admin UI.
 Once visible, the admin can set any desired conditions before finally activating the switch by setting it to the proper status.

 Condition Sets
 --------------

-When a switch is in seletive status, Switchboard checks the conditions within the condition set to see if the switch should be active.
+When a switch is in selective status, Switchboard checks the conditions within the condition set to see if the switch should be active.
 Conditions are criteria such as "10% of all visitors" or "only logged in users" that can be applied to the request to see if the